cazfi/fc_attitudeai/README.md

 easy for others to implement it with their own freeciv based projects.

 CURRENT STATE
 Doesn't add functionality in it's current state.
-It compiles with freeciv-trunk as of writing.
+It compiles with freeciv trunk and S2_6 as of writing.
 This may change.
 It is recommended to use only on Linux at the moment.

 HOW TO BUILD